top of page

 • There is no refund for scheduled children/chaperones who do not attend the program.

 • Formally guided programs must have a minimum of 30 students.
 Resources are available for smaller groups.
+All groups must read, agree, and adhere to field trip/visit requirements.

 • Read the field trip preparation materials and all expectations well in advance of the scheduled field trip and be prepared.